 - Make your opponent sacrifice them: One of the best ways to get rid of pesky creatures is to make their owner sacrifice them.
 Cards like Lilliana of the Veil are perfect for this.

-- Bounce them back to the hand or library: While this method doesn’t really “kill” indestructible cards, it’s still a nice way to deal with them.
-Cards like Stern Dismissal and Vanishment are nice options.
+- Bounce them back to the hand or library: While this method doesn’t really “kill” stuff, it’s still a nice option.
+Cards like Stern Dismissal and Vanishment are good choices.

 - Counter them as they’re being played: One of the best way to deal with indestructible permanents, is to not even let your opponents play them.
 Using cards like counterspell is a wonderful way to do this.

 Do Boardwipes Kill Indestructible Stuff?